Applying for New Grants

 - Pathways and Support for Flexible Students: SBCC will utilize internal and external research in addition to focus groups to gain a clear picture of the needs of flexible students.
 This information will be used to create programs specific to their needs.

 - Professional Development and Faculty Support for Curriculum Redesign for Maximum Impact: SBCC will utilize best practices in working with underserved populations to create a culture of flexible student belonging on campus through extensive faculty professional development.

-- The Creation of a night-time college for working adults
+- The Creation of a College for Working Adults program.

 - Educational plans and transfer pathways that accommodate a part-time schedule.

 - Student Learning support including tutoring and supplemental instruction designed for the flexible student.